ts-task/task/README.md

   );
 ```

-if `somePromise` fails there is no handler, so depending on the environment you could get a silent error or an `Uncaught Promise Rejection` that may be difficult to trace.
+if `somePromise` fails there is no handler, depending on the environment you could get a silent error or an `Uncaught Promise Rejection` that may be difficult to trace.

 When using task, if you want to **do** something with your eventual result you have to use `fork` as the last step.
 That method is the only one that doesn't return a new *task*, so it's impossible to use it in the middle of the chain.
 Even more, `fork` handles errors in the first callback, so it's impossible to have an `Uncaught Promise Rejection`.